RealVincentBerthet/HDR/README.md

 ![preview](./output/hdr.jpg)
 ![](./output/hdr_sample.jpg)

-The aim of this project was to exoeriment features related to High Dynamic Range (HDR)
+The aim of this project was to experiment features related to High Dynamic Range (HDR)

 ## Tutorial